pauldeen79/ExpressionFramework/README.md

 See unit tests for more examples.

-Note that for local development, you first need to build the ExpressionFramework.CodeGeneration solution, and then run all the unit tests there.
+Note that for local development, you first need to run the code generation using the command file in src/CodeGeneration.
 This will generate some code that has not been checked in to Git.